...

 A&P related service:

-Freelance in Italy
+Self-Employed or Freelance Workers in Italy

 Studio A&P can help you get an Italian VAT number (partita IVA), choose the appropriate tax scheme and manage your accounting, fully online.